dillonmarquard/jenkins-casc/README.md

 minikube:^1.30.1

 ## Setup
-generate ssh permissions for slave node (no passphrase)
+generate ssh permissions for worker node(s) (no passphrase)
 ./gen-ssh.sh

 create .ssh/github-personal-token and paste your github PAT token with repo access

 ## Run with Kubernetes
 ./kubernetes-setup.sh